 Old Magazine Issues

 If you buy or subscribe to any hobby-related magazines, it doesn’t take long for them to start taking over.
 Clearing out old issues frees up much-needed space that you can use for storing supplies.
-Cut out any patterns or articles you’d like to keep, place them in a binder or folder and throw the rest of the magazine away.

 Anything That’s Broken